Naval Academy investigating report of noose

 ANNAPOLIS, Md.
-(AP) — The U.S. Naval Academy is investigating a report that a noose was hanged on academy property on the 56th anniversary of the March on Washington.
+(AP) — The U.S. Naval Academy is investigating a report that a noose was hung on academy property on the 56th anniversary of the March on Washington.

 Naval Academy Superintendent Vice Adm.
 Sean Buck said in a statement Friday that the noose was found in a construction zone off-limits to staff.

-Note: This story has been edited to correct verb to “hung” instead of “hanged” throughout.